 6. So you can use third-party data recovery software

-This ties in nicely to the reason above.
+This ties in nicely with the reason above.
 Apple only allows apps to access a portion of your storage to prevent malware infection or malicious tinkering.
 But if you suffered a data loss and have no backup prepared, you’d only be able to scratch the surface and barely recover a thing.
 Jailbreaking removes those limits and unlocks deep scanning of your iPhone storage.

 7. To improve security